Regardless if you are camping with your dog in the wilderness or your backyard, you will surely need a camping tent.

-A dog backpack is an alternative to a dog harness.
+A dog pack is an alternative to a dog harness.
 While it doesn’t add much value if you are going to do car camping, it can be extremely beneficial for backpacking.
-Not only can it help to take some strain off your shoulder, but also provide your four-legged friend a sense of purpose, and most importantly, a good workout!
+Not only can it help to take some strain off your shoulder, but it can also provide your four-legged friend a sense of purpose, and most importantly, a good workout!

 6. ID Tag

 Though a dog GPS tracker should be enough to do the job when it comes to locating your pup, an ID tag increases the chances of reuniting with them.
 Sure, your fido may be microchipped, but other campers that found your dog won’t be able to contact you without a vet or shelter reading the chip.

 Dog Friendly Camping Tent

 Should I get my dog a separate tent?